openshift-labs/learn-katacoda/middleware/middleware-camelk/camel-k-serving/step2.md

 ``oc get integrations``{{execute}}

 An integration named api should be present in the list and it should be in status Running.

+``
+NAME    PHASE   KIT
+api     Running kit-bte009bi9eodqqhokkkg
+``

 There's also a kamel get command which is an alternative way to list all running integrations.
+``kamel get ``{{execute}}

 NOTE: it may take some time, the first time you run the integration, for it to reach the Running state.